Zum Inhalt springen

 BFSG compliance since 2025

 Digital accessibility requires more than a one-time audit.
 It needs a systematic approach that combines technical know-how, normative knowledge and practical experience with assistive technologies.
-Our service portfolio is structured so that each service can be booked individually, but achieves greatest impact in combination.
-In over 50+ projects we have made websites, online shops and web applications accessible, developing an approach oriented to practice rather than theoretical ideals.
+Our service portfolio is structured so that each service can be booked individually, but achieves greatest impact in combination — and so that every building block has a clear fixed price, letting you plan with a budget from the start.
+In 50+ projects we have made websites, online shops and web applications accessible, developing an approach oriented to practice rather than theoretical ideals.

 Our Services at a Glance